xplenty/xplenty-api-doc-v2/sections/delete-schedule.md

 ### Description
 Delete an existing [schedule](https://github.com/xplenty/xplenty-api-doc-v2/blob/master/resources/schedule.md).

-Use this call when the schedule is no longer needed.

 ### Notes
 * This call removes the schedule all together - contrary to some other resources this one **won't** be archived / updated.
 You can verify that a schedule has been removed successfully by [retrieving the schedules's information](https://github.com/xplenty/xplenty-api-doc-v2/blob/master/sections/get-schedule-information.md).